The New Hampshire Guide to Section 8 Housing

 The Value of Section 8 Housing in New Hampshire

-Section 8 in New Hampshire has provided a lifeline to thousands of low-income families, seniors, and people with disabilities across the state for decades.
-As the Granite State reaffirms its commitment to caring for its most vulnerable residents, Section 8 stands poised to promote housing stability and opportunity for years to come.
+For decades, Section 8 in New Hampshire has provided low-income families, seniors, and individuals with disabilities the opportunity to secure safe, affordable housing.
+As the Granite State continues to support its most vulnerable residents, the program remains a vital tool in promoting housing stability and opportunity.

 For more information, check out the Section 8 waiting lists on our site.